anvilco/react-ui/packages/anvil-embed-frame/README.md

 # AnvilEmbedFrame

-A very minimal component that allows you to embed Anvil [Etch e-signatures](https://www.useanvil.com/docs/api/e-signatures#embedding-the-signing-ui-in-an-iframe), [Workflows](https://www.useanvil.com/docs/api/workflows#embedding-workflows-in-your-app), and editors into your app with an `iframe`.
+`AnvilEmbedFrame` is a very minimal React component that allows you to embed Anvil [Etch e-signatures](https://www.useanvil.com/docs/api/e-signatures#embedding-the-signing-ui-in-an-iframe), [Workflows](https://www.useanvil.com/docs/api/workflows#embedding-workflows-in-your-app), and [embedded builders](https://www.useanvil.com/blog/engineering/embedded-edit-pdf-experience/) into your app with an `iframe`.
 It will give you information via callback `onEvent`.

-See the Etch e-sign [live demo](https://esign-demo.useanvil.com/) and open-source [demo repository](https://github.com/anvilco/anvil-e-signature-api-node-example) for an embedded Etch e-sign usage example.
+See the Etch e-sign [live demo](https://esign-demo.useanvil.com/) and open-source [demo repository](https://github.com/anvilco/anvil-e-signature-api-node-example) for an embedded Etch e-sign usage example using this component.

 ## What is Anvil?